This program is open to Greek citizens and is handled by the

-The Fulbright Schumann competition opens each year on September 15.
-Interested applicants should submit their online application as soon as possible and the latest by December 1 at noon together with a CV, a one-page description of their proposed project, and supplemental material (TOEFL scores are only needed if the particular program requires them, letters of acceptance or letters of affiliation) to the Commission for Educational Exchange in Brussels.
+The Fulbright-Schumann competition opens each year on September 15.
+Interested applicants should submit their online application as soon as possible and the latest by December 1 at noon together with a CV, a one-page description of their proposed project, and supplemental material (TOEFL scores are only needed if the particular program requires those, letters of acceptance or letters of affiliation) to the Commission for Educational Exchange in Brussels.

 15 September until 1 December - Fulbright-Schuman competition is open.

 1 December at noon - Deadline for candidates to submit final applications to the Commission in Brussels.

 1 December - late February - Applicants who advance to the final round will be invited for a mandatory SKYPE interview.

 March/April - Final selection and notification of selection by the Commission in Brussels.